-Perhaps because of the structured way I look at things, some of people’s point of view don’t make much sense to me.
+Perhaps of the structured way I look at things, some of people’s point of view don’t make much sense to me.

 One very common one is the definition of Rich.